hamza-Algohary/java-gtk-tutorial/README.md

 # Tips

 - Use setSizeRequest() on any widget to force a minimum size for it.
+- Use setDefaultSize() to set window initial dimensions.

 # Styling
 Gtk widgets can be styled using CSS.